Do Neural Networks Lose Plasticity in a Gradually Changing World?: A Gradually Changing Environment

 In our work, we develop several methods to simulate a gradually changing environment.
 Consider the $t$th task represented by the dataset $\mathcal{D}^{(t)}$ and its subsequent task with dataset $\mathcal{D}^{(t+1)}$.
 The simulation of a gradually changing environment can be accomplished by different ways depending on the task nature.

-\textbf{Output Interpolation.} For the Random Image Labeling environments~\cite{dohare2021continual,lewandowski2024directionscurvatureexplanationloss, lyle2022understanding}, the inputs are the same for $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(t+1)}$, but the outputs become new random labels.
-We perform label smoothing~\cite{smoothing_nips} for task interpolation.
+\textbf{Output Interpolation.} For the Random Image Labeling environments~\citep{dohare2021continual,lewandowski2024directionscurvatureexplanationloss, lyle2022understanding}, the inputs are the same for $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(t+1)}$, but the outputs become new random labels.
+We perform label smoothing~\citep{smoothing_nips} for task interpolation.
 Let $\alpha_t\in [0,1]$ be an interpolation coefficient that starts from $0$ and increases uniformly by a constant step size $s$.
 We have $\bm {y}_m^{(\alpha_t)} = (1-2\alpha_t) \bm{y}_m^{(t)} + 2\alpha_t \bm u$ for $\alpha_t \in[0,\frac{1}{2}]$, where $\bm y_m^{(t)}$ is a one-hot vector for target $\bm y_m^{(t)}$ and $\bm u$ is a uniform distribution over the discrete target categories; for $\alpha_t \in [\frac{1}{2}, 1]$, we have $\bm {y}_m^{(\alpha_t)} = (2\alpha_t-1) \bm{y}_m^{(t+1)} + (2-2\alpha_t)\bm u$ and $\alpha_{t+1} = \alpha_t + s$.
 In other words, we first anneal $\mathcal D^{(t)}$ to a uniform distribution and then anneal it to $\mathcal D^{(t+1)}$, offering a smooth transition from the $t$th task to the $(t+1)$th task.

 \textbf{Input Interpolation.} For the Random Image Permuting environment, the input pixel locations are shuffled in a new task, while the output remains the same.
-In this setting, we propose to gradually interpolate the input by direct averaging, i.e., $\bm x_m^{(\alpha)} = (1-\alpha) \bm x_m^{(t)} + \alpha \bm x_m^{(t+1)}$.
-Again, $\alpha$ is an interpolation coefficient controlled by a step size.
+In this setting, we propose to gradually interpolate the input (i.e., pixel values) by direct averaging, i.e., $\bm x_m^{(\alpha)} = (1-\alpha) \bm x_m^{(t)} + \alpha \bm x_m^{(t+1)}$, where $\bm x_m^{(t)}$ and $\bm x_m^{(t+1)}$ denote the $m$-th sample under the previous and new permutations, respectively.
+As before, $\alpha$ is an interpolation coefficient governed by the step size $s$, enabling a smooth transition from the previous input structure to the new one.

 It is important to note that input and output interpolations depend on the nature of the environment.
 In particular, they require the $m$th samples in $\mathcal D^{(t)}$ and $\mathcal D^{(t+1)}$ to have certain correspondence.
 This requirement can be reflected in certain real-world scenarios, such as changes in word meanings, where the input word is fixed while its associated meaning changes.
 However, such a correspondence may be unrealistic for other contexts, such as robots transitioning to a new environment, where the relationship between input and output is less predicable.
 To address this, we propose a general task interpolation method by annealed sampling.